jadecobra/python_tdd_exercises/source/data structures: dictionaries.rst

 all green here

-Can we create a Dictionary with sets as keys?
+Can I create a Dictionary with sets as keys?
 ---------------------------------------------

 RED: make it fail
 ^^^^^^^^^^^^^^^^^

-What if we try a similar test using a set as a key
+What if I try a similar test using a set as a key

 .. code-block:: python